What Is an Email Disclaimer & 7 Types of Disclaimers to Use

 5.png

 The disclaimer given by the Canadian Immigration Office ensures confidentiality by informing unintended recipients to delete the message and not to disclose it further.
-It also states that in case the contents of the email contradicts actual legislation, the laws take priority.
+It also states that in case the contents of the email contradict actual legislation, the laws take priority.
 This helps prevent misunderstandings and ensures that recipients are aware of the legal framework governing the information.
 Further, it mentions the language used and that information is available in both official languages.

 5. ICICI bank